 A plot of item difficulty by discrimination is given at the bottom of every Statsb report for cognitive tests.
+(There's a different plot in the case of affective items, such as those from surveys.)

 The screen shots found here were taken from the Excel 2010 /2013 version of Lertap 5.
 In this case a 56-item cognitive test had been processed.